After Gaza Killings, World Reacts With Wave Of Condemnations, Calls For Restraint

 Hundreds of protesters descended on Johannesburg and Cape Town on Tuesday, marching through city streets and shouting "Free Palestine!" outside Israeli and U.S. diplomatic buildings.

 "We think about those families and people who are trying just to live a normal life," the Rev. Canon Desmond Lambrechts told local media at one of the rallies.
-"Irrespective of race, color or creed," he said he hopes that God's "powers, through us and others, will intervene in those situation."
+"Irrespective of race, color or creed," he said he hopes that God's "powers, through us and others, will intervene in those situations."

 Iraq

-The big winner of Iraq's first major elections since defeating the Islamic State, Shiite cleric Muqtada al-Sadr, called Monday's events "proof of harmful US intentions," as paraphrased by NPR's Jane Arraf.
+The big winner of Iraq's first major elections since defeating the Islamic State, Shiite cleric Muqtada al-Sadr, called Monday's events "proof of harmful U.S. intentions," as paraphrased by NPR's Jane Arraf.

-The political alliance supported by Sadr, a religious figure who led militants against U.S. forces in the Iraq war, won what appears to be a majority in parliamentary elections earlier this month.
+The political alliance supported by Sadr, a religious figure who led militants against U.S. forces in the Iraq War, won what appears to be a majority in parliamentary elections earlier this month.
 That result is likely to make Sadr something of a kingmaker in the country's new governing coalition — and Arraf reports that he was quick to call on his supporters to condemn the U.S.

-She notes that Sadr described the decision to move the U.S. Embassy to Jerusalem as a "hostile act" and said "he hopes for decisive Moslem reply."
+She notes that Sadr described the decision to move the U.S. Embassy to Jerusalem as a "hostile act" and said "he hopes for decisive Muslim reply."

 Saudi Arabia